Missxiaoguo/kubernetes-power-manager/README.md

 The Power Pod Controller watches for pods.
 When a pod comes along the Power Pod Controller checks if the pod is in the guaranteed quality of service class (using exclusive cores, [see documentation](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/), taking a core out of the shared pool as it is the only option in Kubernetes that can do this operation).
-Then it examines the Pods to determine which PowerProfile has been requested and then creates or updates the appropriate `PowerWorkload`.
+Then it examines the Pods to determine which PowerProfile has been requested and then updates the appropriate `PowerWorkload`.

 > **Note**: the request and the limits must have a matching number of cores and are also in a container-by-container bases.
-Currently the Kubernetes Power Manager only supports a single PowerProfile per Pod.
-If two profiles are requested in different containers, the pod will get created but the cores will not get tuned.
+Currently the Kubernetes Power Manager supports multiple `PowerProfile` per Pod, but only one `PowerProfile` per container.

 ### Uncore Frequency - only applicable to Intel CPUs